Modern slavery could be happening in your community.

 The signs aren’t always obvious but there are some that you may notice.

 - behave like they’re being instructed by someone else, picked up/dropped off at the same time and place every day or don’t have access to money or identification?

-- Are they acting anxious, afraid, or unable to make eye contact?
+- acting anxious, afraid or unable to make eye contact?

-- Are they doing long hours, wearing unsuitable clothing or have the wrong equipment for the job?
+- doing long hours, wearing unsuitable clothing or have the wrong equipment for the job?

-- Is where they are living overcrowded, poorly maintained or are the curtains always closed?
+- living somewhere that is overcrowded, poorly maintained or are the curtains always closed?

 Communities have an important role to play in recognising abuse.